“Kiepenkerl” by Jeff Koons

 - How do polished stainless steel sculptures make you feel compare to traditional bronze or stone sculptures?

-- Why is the shared memory of a travelling peddler still of interest?
+- Why is the shared memory of a traveling peddler still of interest?

 - Title: Kiepenkerl